weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 [Try out ⬆️](https://link.semi.technology/3BIQkU2)

-​Traditional inverted index filtering is also possible.
+Traditional inverted index filtering is also possible.
 In Weaviate we call this the `where` filter.

 The `where` filter takes three operands of its own: